yegor256/blog/static/talks.md

 ### 2017

 <div class="talk-event"/>
+<aside class="venue-rate green">B+</aside>
 <img src="/images/2017/devternity.png" class="future-talk" alt="DevTernity 2017"/>
 How Much Do You Cost?
 [DevTernity 2017](https://devternity.com/);
 Riga, Latvia;
 1 December 2017;
 [slides](https://www.slideshare.net/YegorBugayenko/how-much-do-you-cost-83117011).
+It was my second year with these guys and I liked it more than in 2016.
+The travel, the food, the equipment, the venue were very good.
+What they still are missing, I believe, is the interaction between speakers and the audience outside of the presentation rooms.
+They need to work harder, I believe, to connect me with my listeners before the show and after it.
+Also, to connect me with other speakers.
+Aside from that, they are definitely growing, I will try to attend next year.

 <div class="talk-event"/>
+<aside class="venue-rate green">B+</aside>
 <img src="https://i.ytimg.com/vi/R_2AvKDHAWI/mqdefault.jpg" class="past-talk" alt="DotNext 2017"/>
 TDD Upside Down;
 [DotNext 2017](https://dotnext-moscow.ru/2017/msk/talks/3ehxgjdfiiws4kkygqa4qc/);